Synod of Arles: Council of 463

 Apropos of the conflict between the archiepiscopal See of Vienne and Arles a council was held in the latter city in 463, which called forth a famous letter from St. Leo I. Bishop Leontius of Arles presided; twenty bishops attended.

 Council of c.
 475

 Another council was called "about the year 475".
 It was attended by thirty bishops; the pre-destinationist teachings of the priest Lucidus were condemned at this council.
 The bishops also insisted that Lucidus condemn his own opinions, and Lucidus complied, writing a letter retracting his "errors".

 Council of Arles in 506

-Exemplified the close connection between the church and the Merovingian dynasty.
+The council of 506 exemplified the close connection between the church and the Merovingian dynasty.

 Council of Arles in 524

 A regional council was held in 524, with 14 bishops and 4 presbyters present.

 This council was held under the presidency of St. Caesarius of Arles; its canons deal chiefly with the conferring of orders.
 A number of Caesarius of Arles' works have been published in Sources Chrétiennes.